swasthik62/myportfolio/README.md

 ## WORK EXPERIENCE

+### MERISKILL - DATA ANALYST (INTERN)
+1. Using the machine learning algorithm like Linear regression, DTree, RandomForest models to predict the case study of Diabetes patient using R-Programming.
+2. Data collection, extraction and created the EDA for the given Ecommerce case study using the Tableau and also Manipulate the dataset using Microsoft SQL.
+3. Created the dashboard using Tableau and Excel pivot table in-order to bring the more accurate and approachable presentation

 ### BHARTI AIRTEL - Account Manager (B2B)                                                                             Sep 2022-current
 1. Responsible for overseeing and managing 300+ B2B top end product accounts.